TranscendSpatialSolutions/javascript/README.md

     }
     ```

   - [17.2](#17.2) <a name='17.2'></a> Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment.
+Capitalize the first letter and use complete sentences.
+Focus on explaining "why" you are doing something and not "what" you are doing - the "what" part should be apparent by looking at the code.

     ```javascript
     // bad
     const active = true;  // is current tab

     // good
-    // is current tab
+    // The current tab.
     const active = true;

     // bad